-Some chemical compounds and heavy metals have been shown to suppress the immune system of certain aquatic organisms.
+Some chemical compounds and heavy metals have been shown to suppress the immune system and influence development of certain aquatic organisms.
 These contaminants are referred to as "endocrine disruptors".
 Natural and synthetic forms of the hormone estrogen also fit into this category.
-Estrogenic activity was measured in water samples taken throughout the Shenandoah River and its tributaries at levels that could cause biological effects in fish.
-However, at this time there has been no definitive or conclusive evidence that chemicals are negatively affecting the immune system of fish in the Shenandoah or James River and contributing to the mortality/disease events.
+Estrogenic activity was measured in water samples taken throughout the Shenandoah River and its tributaries at levels that may cause biological effects in fish.
+However, at this time there has been no definitive or conclusive evidence that chemicals are negatively affecting the immune system of fish in the Shenandoah River and contributing to the mortality/disease events.
 Researchers with the United States Geological Survey are still actively engaged in understanding how certain contaminants may influence the immune system of fish.
 This research includes fish taken from Virginia rivers as well as other rivers in the Chesapeake Bay Watershed.
 VDGIF continues to work with these scientists by providing fish samples.

 - What is the spatial distribution of the disease in these rivers?

 - What is the main vector of disease transmission (fish to fish contact or through water/fish contact)?